Suicide of Kurt Cobain: Death

-and Chemicals in Man* (including its chapter on heroin) stated that Cobain's heroin level was at "a high concentration, by any account" but that the strength of the dose would depend on many factors, including how habituated Cobain was to the drug.
+and Chemicals in Man (including its chapter on heroin) which stated that Cobain's heroin level was at "a high concentration, by any account" but that the strength of the dose would depend on many factors, including how habituated Cobain was to the drug.

 In March 2014, the Seattle Police Department (SPD) developed four rolls of film that had been left in an evidence vault.
 According to Seattle police, the photographs depict the scene of Cobain's corpse more clearly than previous Polaroid images taken by the police.
 Detective Mike Ciesynski, a cold case investigator, was asked to look at the film because "it is 20 years later and it's a high media case".
-Ciesynski stated that the official cause of Cobain's death remained suicide and that the images would not be released to the public; however the images were released in 2016.
+Ciesynski stated that the official cause of Cobain's death remained suicide and that the images would not be released to the public; however, the images were released in 2016.
 According to a police spokesperson, the SPD receives at least one request weekly, mostly through Twitter, to reopen the investigation.
 This resulted in the maintenance of the basic incident report on file.

 Memorial and cremation

 On April 10, 1994, a public memorial service was held at Seattle Center, where a recording of Courtney Love reading Cobain's suicide note was played.
 Near the end of the vigil, Love arrived, and distributed some of his clothing to fans who remained.
 In the following days, Love consoled and mourned with fans who came to her house.

 Cobain's body was cremated.
 Love divided his ashes; she kept some in a teddy bear and some in an urn.
 She took another portion of his ashes to the Namgyal Buddhist Monastery in Ithaca, New York.
-There, some of his remains were ceremonially blessed by Buddhist monks and mixed into clay, which were used to make memorial sculptures.
+There, some of his remains were ceremonially blessed by Buddhist monks and mixed into clay, which were used to make tsatsas.
 A final ceremony was arranged for Cobain by his mother on May 31, 1999, that was attended by both Love and Tracy Marander.
 A Buddhist monk chanted while Cobain's daughter, Frances Bean Cobain, scattered his ashes into McLane Creek in Olympia, Washington, the city where he "had found his true artistic muse".